 Bonus point spending tip

-If you want ideas on how to make $4,000 of eligible purchases, check out our guide on bonus point spend requirements.
-You can also log in to your account and track what transactions have earned points or call your credit card company (St.George in this case) to see if you’ve met the spend requirement.
+You can log in to your account and track what transactions have earned points or call your credit card company (St.George in this case) to see if you’ve met the spend requirement.

 Beyond these details, make sure you look at the potential costs of the card.
 In the case of this offer, you get a reduced $179 annual fee for the first year, which then reverts to $279 p.a. thereafter.
 There are also interest charges to consider if you don’t pay off your balance by the end of the statement period.